sirech/homepage2/src/pages/articles/2019-12-14-comparing-traefik2-with-traefik/index.md

 ## Conclusion

 It is a mixed bag for me, to be honest.
-I'm not sure if I just got used to the old stuff, but I've struggled wrapping my head around how things work now.
+I'm not sure if I just got used to the old stuff, but I've struggled to wrap my head around how things work now.
 Where does the config go?
 In a dynamic file?
 In labels?
 Who knows.
 The debug output could be a lot more helpful with that.

 Maybe doing a direct translation of an existing setup is not the way to go?
-From my short experience, you have to dig deep into the documentation, and assume that what you knew before no longer applies.
+From my short experience, you have to dig deep into the documentation and assume that what you knew before no longer applies.

-My favorite new part is the middleware.
+My favorite new part is middleware.
 For the rest, it feels a bit of a lateral move.